 - The faulty Torque Converter regulator valve produces harsh TCC engagement or delayed release.
 This causes juddering and stalling, like above.
 Replacing the valve with an upgraded item solves the issue.

 The following steps can help you troubleshoot and diagnose your Nissan transmission problem.
 Read every section carefully and determine if it applies to your particular problem.

 1. Bad Solenoid

-Shift solenoids are mounted on the valve body, which is located inside the transmission.
-Faulty shift solenoids can affect the 4-speed and 5-speed Nissan automatic transmission.
+Shift solenoids are mounted on the valve body inside the transmission.
+Faulty shift solenoids can affect the four-speed and five-speed Nissan automatic transmissions.

 Symptoms of a faulty shift solenoid include:

-The common problem with Nissan shifter solenoid is that the plunger either gets stuck due to debris in the fluid or the solenoid coil wires get damaged.
+The common problem with Nissan shifter solenoids is that the plunger either gets stuck due to debris in the fluid or the solenoid coil wires get damaged.

 Symptoms of a bad shift solenoid include the transmission banging into gear or the engine RPMs going too high.
 The vehicle can’t accelerate past 40 mph.

 If your Nissan or Infiniti is jolting when the transmission changes gears, there is a good chance the transmission fluid level is low.
 Delayed shifting is also another common symptom caused by low transmission fluid levels.
 Move the shifter from Park to Drive.